MicrosoftDocs/visualstudio-docs/docs/containers/container-tools-react.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 With Visual Studio, you can easily build, debug, and run containerized ASP.NET Core apps, including those with client-side JavaScript such as React.js single-page app, and publish them to Azure Container Registry, Docker Hub, Azure App Service, or your own container registry.
-In this article, we'll publish to Azure Container Registry.
+In this article, we publish to Azure Container Registry.

 ## Prerequisites